-Feasibility studies and reports are used to help determine the potential of success for a specific project including potential benefits, liabilities, risks, and opportunities.
+Feasibility studies and reports are used to help determine the potential for success for a specific project including potential benefits, liabilities, risks, and opportunities.
 Project feasibility can encompass areas like technical operations, location, legal, and scheduling – all of which are important to every bioeconomy project.
 A project feasibility study is useful to help the project team focus on a specific opportunity and analyze the business opportunity at a specific location.

 Some of the basic information and questions that should be answered in a project feasibility study include: